zoemeziere/Common_gardens_2024/README.md

 > **Thermal stress responses and survival differ among closely related coral taxa of the *Stylophora pistillata* species complex during a heatwave**

+In this study, we explored  thermal tolerance in the Stylophora pistillata species complex during the 2024 marine heatwave at Heron Island Reef, Australia.
+We used a long-term common garden experiment that mimced the heatwave thermal profile and  quantified inter- and intra-specific differences in bleaching and survival.
+We found distinct heat-stress responses between the three cryptic taxa, but weak evidence of within-taxon local acclimatisation or adaptation among reef habitats.
+Importantly, survival patterns in the common garden mirrored those on the reef.
+Overall, this study highlights complex interactions among host identity, symbiont community, and environmental history in shaping coral thermal tolerance.

 ---

 ## Repository Overview